jsfiddle/jsfiddle-users/docs/basic/introduction.rst

 Choose Framework
 ----------------
+Contains 2 selectable lists.

+First is about the Wrap with default setting to "onLoad".
+There are 4 options to choose:

+no wrap(head):
+   do not wrap the JavaScript code, place it in ``<head>`` section

+no wrap(body):
+   do not wrap the JavaScript code, place it in ``<body>`` section

+onLoad:
+   wrap the code so it will run in "onLoad" ``window`` event

+onDomReady:
+   wrap the code so it will run in "onDomReady" ``window`` event

-Drop down contains the list of all supported frameworks.
+The second drop down contains the list of all supported frameworks.
+Choosing one will create ``<script>`` tag in the ``<head>`` section which will load the desired framework version.
+Choosing the *No-Library* one will not load any framework.

 Below there is a list of additional libraries dependent on currently selected framework version.
 In example - choosing MooTools Core 1.2.4 will load a lit containing MooTools Mode, Clientcide, FormCheck, Upgrade Helper and ART.
 All these may be loaded with the fiddle if checkbox is checked.